-On our Comcast Xfinity router, WPA2-PSK (TKIP), WPA2-PSK (AES), and WPA2-PSK (TKIP/AES) are all different options.
-Choose the wrong option and you’ll have a slower, less-secure network.
+Many of the best Wi-Fi routers provide WPA2-PSK (TKIP), WPA2-PSK (AES), and WPA2-PSK (TKIP/AES) as options.
+Choose the wrong one, though, and you’ll have a slower, less-secure network.

 AES vs. TKIP

 TKIP and AES are two different types of encryption that can be used by a Wi-Fi network.
-TKIP stands for “Temporal Key Integrity Protocol.”
-It was a stopgap encryption protocol introduced with WPA to replace the very-insecure WEP encryption at the time.
+TKIP is actually an older encryption protocol introduced with WPA to replace the very-insecure WEP encryption at the time.
 TKIP is actually quite similar to WEP encryption.
 TKIP is no longer considered secure, and is now deprecated.
 In other words, you shouldn’t be using it.

-AES stands for “Advanced Encryption Standard.”
-This was a more secure encryption protocol introduced with WPA2, which replaced the interim WPA standard.
-AES isn’t some creaky standard developed specifically for Wi-Fi networks; it’s a serious worldwide encryption standard that’s even been adopted by the US government.
+AES is a more secure encryption protocol introduced with WPA2.
+AES isn’t some creaky standard developed specifically for Wi-Fi networks, either.
+It’s a serious worldwide encryption standard that’s even been adopted by the US government.
 For example, when you encrypt a hard drive with TrueCrypt, it can use AES encryption for that.
 AES is generally considered quite secure, and the main weaknesses would be brute-force attacks (prevented by using a strong passphrase) and security weaknesses in other aspects of WPA2.

-In summary, TKIP is an older encryption standard used by the old WPA standard.
+The short version is that TKIP is an older encryption standard used by the WPA standard.
 AES is a newer Wi-Fi encryption solution used by the new-and-secure WPA2 standard.
 In theory, that’s the end of it.
 But, depending on your router, just choosing WPA2 may not be good enough.

-While WPA2 is supposed to use AES for optimal security, it also has the option to use TKIP for backward compatibility with legacy devices.
+While WPA2 is supposed to use AES for optimal security, it can also use TKIP where backward compatibility with legacy devices is needed.
 In such a state, devices that support WPA2 will connect with WPA2 and devices that support WPA will connect with WPA.
 So “WPA2” doesn’t always mean WPA2-AES.
 However, on devices without a visible “TKIP” or “AES” option, WPA2 is generally synonymous with WPA2-AES.